yuhouyangguang/BigAssignment/README.md

 This assignment is worth 20% of the final grade for the module.
 Due Date: Monday 27th May 2019 at 08:00
 Before you begin, download and extract the file ``lisa.zip’’ from Moodle.
 This contains several files that you will need to complete this assignment.
-The README.txt file describes the files contained in the archive and their format.
 ## Part 1: BM25 Model
 For this assignment you are required to implement the BM25 of Information Retrieval.
 You must create a program (using Python) that can do the following.